Ricardo0621/Linux_guides/OpenSSH.md

 ![Login error](images/login_error.jpg)

-Additionally, in .ssh/config you can add *IdentityFile* at the end and specify where your ssh key is located so that you can use the alias again to run the server
+Additionally, in .ssh/config you can add *IdentityFile* at the end and specify where your ssh key is located so that you can use the alias again to run the server.

+If you add IdentityFile to your ssh config, you'll find that the client still sends the default key (see ssh -vv output).
+This can be problematic when using sites like github with multiple accounts.
+You'll need to include IdentitiesOnly yes if you want ssh to use only the key you've specified.

+After that you can login again normally.

 ~~~
 Host newsshserver